cratermoon/machine-learning-gitbook/week1.md

 The cost function for linear regression is *convex*, meaning it only has a single, global, optimum.

-For so-called "batch" gradient descent we use all the training examples $(m)$ every step.
+For so-called "batch" gradient descent we use all the training examples $$(m)$$ every step.
 Other times we only use a subset of the training examples for gradient descent.